Make more money from your apps by including banner or interstitial ads in your app:

 - Interstitial ads are full-screen advertisements that typically force the user to watch a video or click through them to continue in the app or game.
 We support two types of interstitial ads for UWP apps: video and banner.

-To include these types of ads in your apps, use the AdControl and InterstitialAd controls in the advertising libraries that are distributed in the Microsoft Store Services SDK (for UWP apps) and the Microsoft Advertising SDK for Windows and Windows Phone 8.x (for Windows 8.1 and Windows Phone 8.x apps).
+To include these types of ads in your apps, use the AdControl and InterstitialAd controls in the advertising libraries that are distributed in the Microsoft Advertising SDK (for UWP apps for Windows 10) and the Microsoft Advertising SDK for Windows and Windows Phone 8.x (for Windows 8.1 and Windows Phone 8.x apps).

 Advertising support for Windows Phone 8.x Silverlight projects